IAQ for CSR — Responsible Business Practices

 As part of a sustainable society, the indoor environment plays a large role in providing for our human needs.
 Balanced human comfort is defined by providing a well-designed and functional indoor environment that is naturalized as much as possible.
 This means providing air quality that is clean, fresh, circulated frequently, hygienic and non-toxic.

 The abundance of chemically produced, synthetic substances and materials that are placed in close proximity to our everyday lives have a deleterious effect on human health.
 Indoor toxins and pollutants are caused by seemingly innocuous man-made items like office furniture, carpets, building materials, electrical and mechanical equipment including air conditioning and ventilation systems have a negative impact on human welfare unless such items have hypo-allergenic and natural properties.
 In addition, the design choice of wood-plastic composites (WPCs), if not monitored and assessed appropriately can release very toxic air pollutants into our living environment.

-The toxic effects of indoor air pollution are wide ranging, from carcinogenic or mutagenic affects, to neurological or respiratory system damage; some air pollutants also contain endocrine disruptors.
+The toxic effects of indoor air pollution are wide-ranging, from carcinogenic or mutagenic effects on neurological or respiratory system damage; some air pollutants also contain endocrine disruptors.
 The list of health complications is extensive, and frequently, indoor air pollution can be held accountable for them.